dlemire60/dlemire60.github.io/README.md

-# dlemire60.github.io
-**Some Thoughts on the Use of Word**
+# Some Thoughts on the Use of Word

-a concise guide to extracting maximal value from the _de facto_ word processor
+## a concise guide to extracting maximal value from the _de facto_ word processor

 Microsoft Word is the de facto writing tool.
 I like to learn the “ins and outs” of the tools I use heavily, and wanted to share things I’ve found helpful in using Word